Techniques for mass peak reconstruction in Searches for Long-Lived Heavy Neutral Leptons Decaying to a Lepton and a \(\rho\) Meson: Performance Evaluation of the -Mass Constraint Method in Beam-Dump and Collider Scenarios

 The reconstructed $m_{N}^{\rho}$, computed for the two solutions, is shown in Figure~\ref{fig:hnl_mass_rho_method_2vs3} for generated HNL masses of $2$ and $3\,\mathrm{GeV}$.
 The MPV and corresponding FWHM of the $m_{N}^{\rho,\text{min/max}}$ distributions are summarized in Table~\ref{tab:rho_constraint_summary}.
 For each mass hypothesis, the two branches \(m_{N}^{\rho,\mathrm{min/max}}\) produce nearly identical spectra peaking at the true value.

 Figure~\ref{fig:hnl_mass_rho_method_pivsrho} compares the $m_{N}^{\rho}$ distributions for the $\mu\rho$ and $\mu\pi$ HNL deccay channels.
 The reconstructed \(m_{N}^{\rho}\) forms a displaced, narrower peak for $\mu\pi$ HNL deccay, enabling clear separation of the decay hypotheses.
 The observed peak separation reflects the method’s sensitivity to the underlying decay structure.
 At detector level, however, the achievable discrimination will be limited by the track--momentum resolution at the displaced vertex.
 For example, ATLAS reports percent-level dimuon mass resolution in the \(\mathrm{GeV}\) range for prompt, combined muons \cite{ATLASMuonCalib2023}; resolutions for displaced tracks are typically worse and analysis-dependent.
-Hence, while the particle-level peak offset is plausibly resolvable, a definitive assessment requires full detector simulation.
-In addition to the $m_{N}^{\rho}$ peak position, there are two other handles to distinguish the \(\ell\rho\) and \(\ell\pi\) HNL decay channels (in tracking-only reconstruction):
+Hence, while the particle-level peak offset is plausibly resolvable, a definitive assessment requires full detector simulation. n addition to the $m_{N}^{\rho}$ peak position and the impact parameters at the primary interaction vertex (similar to the SHiP case; see subsection 5.1), there are two other handles to distinguish the \(\ell\rho\) and \(\ell\pi\) HNL decay channels (in tracking-only reconstruction):

 (i) \(m_{\ell_{\text{prompt}}+\text{DV}}\): the invariant mass of the prompt lepton with the visible displaced system, which is systematically lower in the $\ell\rho$ channel due to the undetected $\pi^{0}$ carrying away energy.